kaylabollinger/ROM/README.rst

     python setup.py install

-You should now be able to import the rom package in Python scripts with the command ``import active_subspaces``.
+You should now be able to import the rom package in Python scripts with the command ``import rom``.

 Documentation
 -------------